-In my limited travels in California, one thing I've marveled at is how the land and view change so much.
-Drive an hour or two (often just 30 minutes) and mountains will give way to valleys.
-One minute you're seeing acres of graceful windmills, the next you're looking at fields of wildflowers.
-Here's a massive pumpkin patch, there's a breathtaking glimpse of the Pacific.
-Here's a dusty strip of desert, there a beach lined with palm trees.
-Whatever you might be seeking, you stand a good chance of finding it in California.
+In my limited but enjoyable travels in California, I've marveled at how the land and the view change so much, so often.
+Drive just a short distance, and mountains will give way to valleys.
+Acres of graceful windmills yield to fields of wildflowers.
+Here's a massive pumpkin patch; there's a breathtaking glimpse of the Pacific.
+Here's a dusty strip of desert; there's a beach lined with palm trees.
+Whatever you might be seeking, you stand a good chance of finding it in the Golden State.
+(Not that I mean to knock the value of other exciting locations, such as New York, Nebraska, or Rhode Island.)

-The Motley Fool has something in common with California.
-We're also a rich, deep resource, and one that many people only know a little about.
-Just as some people are only familiar with the Los Angeles area, if you spend most of your time on our discussion boards, you may forget (or never know) that we have a lot of personal finance resources.
-If you just listen to our radio show, you may not realize that we have daily articles on investing and stories in the news.
+The Motley Fool has something in common with California -- we're also a rich, deep resource, and one that many people know only a little bit about.
+Just as some people are familiar with only the Los Angeles area, if you spend most of your time on our discussion boards, you may forget (or never know) that we have a lot of personal-finance resources as well.
+If you listen just to our radio show, you may not realize that we run daily articles on investing and have stories in the news.

 To address this vexing problem, I've put together a bunch of links to many nooks and crannies of Fooldom, in the hope of introducing you to some new corners.
-I hereby dare you to not stumble upon something surprising or interesting or useful.
+I hereby dare you to not stumble upon something surprising or interesting or useful!
 In fact, I invite you to bookmark this page right now and revisit it, because there's a lot to refer to here.
-(Perhaps also forward it to a friend who might benefit from some of our offerings -- just click on the "Email this page" link in a box above and to the right.)
-Without further ado:
+(Perhaps also forward it to a friend who might benefit from some of our offerings -- just click on the "Email this page" link at the bottom of this page.)

 Want to learn how to evaluate companies?
 Want to be a savvier investor?
 We have hundreds of educational articles on the topic.
-Check these out, for example:
+For example, check out these articles:

-To start gathering data on companies, visit our Quotes and Data area, where you can also set up online portfolios to track your investments, would-be investments, and watch lists.
-If you're waiting for Wal-Mart
+To start gathering data on companies, visit our Quotes & Data area, where you can also set up online portfolios to track your investments, would-be investments, and watch lists.
+If you're waiting for the prices of some wonderful stocks to fall into your buy range, keeping an eye on them via an online portfolio can be very handy.
+This is also a great place from which to start researching companies -- we have got a lot of data and resources for you there.

-Our personal finance area can help you save money in many different parts of your life:
+Our Personal Finance area can help you save money in many parts of your life:

 - Are you up to your eyeballs in debt?